y-l-g/pogo/README.md

 ### Core Philosophy

 1.  **The "OS" Pattern:** The Go Host acts as the Operating System/Supervisor.
 It manages memory, scheduling, IO, and process lifecycles.
 The PHP Workers act as User-Space applications; they focus solely on business logic.
-2. **Clean Separation:** Communication occurs over explicit IPC channels and Shared Memory segments.
+2.  **Clean Separation:** Communication occurs over explicit IPC channels (Pipes) and Shared Memory segments.
+The architecture enforces a strict boundary where the Go runtime guarantees stability even if the PHP child process crashes or hangs.
 3.  **Magic Marshalling:** Go primitives (Channels, WaitGroups) are exposed to PHP as objects.
 When passed between contexts, they are automatically marshalled into lightweight handles (`uintptr`), allowing PHP scripts to coordinate complex topologies without understanding the underlying Go memory pointers.
 4.  **Hybrid Transport:**
     - **Small Payloads (<1KB):** Travel via standard Pipes (`php://fd/3`, `php://fd/4`) for ultra-low latency.
     - **Large Payloads (>1KB):** Transparently switch to **Shared Memory (Mmap)**.
-This version utilizes a **Strict Circular Ring Buffer** (FIFO) to bypass pipe buffer limitations and reduce syscall overhead, achieving throughputs exceeding 800 MB/s.
+This version utilizes a **Map-Backed FIFO Ring Buffer** to bypass pipe buffer limitations and reduce syscall overhead, achieving throughputs exceeding 800 MB/s.

 ---